-The other two species lack alpha toxin (do not exhibit hemolysis and are coagulase - negative, also Staphylococcus aureus grows with NaCl in concentration 7.5-10% that inhibit most types of other bacteria.
+The other two species lack alpha toxin (do not exhibit hemolysis and are coagulase - negative.

-Pathogenecity of Staphylococcus aureus:
+Pathogenecity of Staphylococcus aureus: •

-- 1- The ability of lysis RBCs (hemolysis) by producing hemolysin enzyme. - 2- The ability to coagulate plasma by the production of the enzyme coagulase which catalyses the transformation of fibringen to fibrin. - 3- Other enzymes produced by staphylococci include hyaluronidase (spreading factor); staphylokinase (cause fibrinolysis); proteinases; lipases; gelatinase and $\beta$ -lactamase. - 4- Ability to produce different types of toxins.
+- 1- The ability of lysis RBCs (hemolysis) by producing hemolysin enzyme. - 2- The ability to coagulate plasma by the production of the enzyme coagulase which catalyses the transformation of fibrinogen to fibrin. - 3- Other enzymes produced by staphylococci include staphylokinase (cause fibrinolysis); proteinases; lipases and β-lactamase. - 4- Ability to produce different types of toxins. •

-Biochemical tests:-
+Biochemical tests:- •

-- 1- catalase positive
+- 1- catalase positive •

-- 2-oxidase negative
+- 2-oxidase negative •

-- 3- coagulase positive (slide and tube method)
+- 3- coagulase positive (slide and tube method) •

-- 4- gelatinase positive
+- 4- gelatinase positive •

-- 5- fermentation of mannitol.
+- 5- fermentation of mannitol. •

 - 6- beta-hemolysis.

+- 7-motility negative

+- 8-indole negative

+- 9-MR (Methyl Red) positive

+- 10- vp (Voges proskauer ) positive

+- 11-Citrate positive